alcides29/Seattle-air-quality/README.md

 ## Overview
 This project is a short evaluation on the air quality in Seattle, WA area, based on the PM2.5 pollutant on 2019.
 It doesn't take into consideration other pollutants.
 The work use pandas and matplotlib libraries.

+Take a look at the Seattle-air-quality.ipynb file to view the analysis.